School of Art, Design and Architecture

 Full-time

-Train to be a professional actor and set yourself apart by working with experts from the University and Theatre Royal Plymouth, one of the UK’s largest regional theatres.
+Train to be an accomplished actor by working with experts from the University and professional acting practitioners and theatre directors.
 Join a tight-knit community and tread the boards with local, national and international practitioners and renowned theatre companies.
 Learn by doing and build your acting portfolio, fully supported by a dedicated team of academics.
 See the impact performance can have on addressing pressing social issues and effecting change.

 Foundation-year courses